 Where I work:

-The Wharf Practice is located in Number 2 Warehouse, The Wharf, Sowerby Bridge.
-This area is a small but thriving complex that includes other therapeutic practices, small businesses and NGO's, a couple of cafes, and a pub.
+The Wharf Practice is located at The Wharf, Sowerby Bridge.
+This area is a small, thriving complex that includes other therapeutic practices, NGO's, small businesses, a couple of cafes, and a pub.

-The room where I work overlooks the canal, is airy, light and comfortable, with a large window and a warm and welcoming atmosphere.
-There is a yoga studio next door, and toilets and a washroom just down the corridor.
-My practice room is on the first floor, so I am afraid it is not currently wheelchair accessible.
+The practice room is on the first floor, so I am afraid it is not currently wheelchair accessible.
 However, if access to the venue is difficult for a client, I'd be happy to discuss the possibility of making different more suitable arrangements.

 As the building is shared by various organisations, there is a buzzer system at the front door to get in, and a green button on the wall beside the front door to let yourself out.